1939 Salvadoran presidential election: Aftermath

 Martínez was inaugurated for his third term on 1 March 1939.
 Martínez was re-elected by the legislature to another six-year term in 1944 but he was forced to resign on 8 May 1944 during the Strike of Fallen Arms, a student protest that opposed his government.
 Martínez subsequently fled El Salvador on 11 May.
+The military itself continued to rule the country until the 1979 Salvadoran coup d'état.